How to Reconstitute Peptides Step-by-Step | PSPeptides

 Step 6: Add BAC Water to the Peptide Vial (Critical Technique)

-This is the most important step and where most mistakes happen.
+This is the most important step when you reconstitute peptides, and where most mistakes happen.
 Insert the needle through the rubber stopper of the peptide vial and inject the BAC water slowly down the inside wall of the vial.
 Do NOT inject directly onto the lyophilized powder — the force of the stream can damage the peptide structure.

 Step 7: Mix Gently